(poe TASS ee um EYE oh dide)

-Thyroidectomy preparation (off-label use): Oral: 150-350 mg (3-7 drops or 0.15-0.35 mL SSKI®) 3 times daily; administer for 10 days before surgery; if not euthyroid prior to surgery, consider concurrent beta-blockade (eg, propranolol) in the immediate preoperative period to reduce the risk of thyroid storm (Bahn, 2011)
+Thyroidectomy preparation (off-label use): Oral: 150 to 350 mg (3 to 7 drops or 0.15 to 0.35 mL SSKI) 3 times daily; administer for 10 days before surgery; if not euthyroid prior to surgery, consider concurrent beta-blockade (eg, propranolol) in the immediate preoperative period to reduce the risk of thyroid storm (Bahn 2011)

 Thyroid gland protection during radiopharmaceutical use (off-label use): Oral (Giammarile 2008, Olivier 2003):

 Infants <5 kg: 16 mg once daily (Giammarile 2008)